-AQ-102LV has three (3) fiber loop arc sensor channels: S1, S2 and S3.
-Each channel has a transmitter (Tx) terminal and a receiver (Rx) terminal.
-When the fiber loop is connected to the device, one of its ends is connected to "Tx" and the other to "Rx", both located at the rear of the device.
+S5 is the optional fiber loop arc sensor channel with a transmitter (Tx) terminal and a receiver (Rx) terminal.
+When the fiber loop is connected to the device, one of its ends is connected to "Tx" and the other to "Rx".
 This sensor loop is then continuously monitored by a test light pulse that travels through the loop.
 If a discontinuity is detected, the device goes into Error mode.
 See System self-supervision chapter for more information.